HOW TO LAUNCH AN EDTECH COMPANY?

 There are many opportunities available right now in the edtech industry.
 But if you want to seize the opportunity, you can't save on anything.

-Build the right team
+Build the Right Team

 Putting together a team of qualified, creative, and ready-to-work employees is crucial for every new business.
 Because of this, you need to assemble professional employees.
-Make every effort to surround yourself with people who share your enthusiasm for changing the face of education.
+Make every effort to surround yourself with people who share your enthusiasm for changing the face of digital education.
 Every team member's responsibilities should be clearly specified.

 It's also essential to provide top-notch content.
 The sad truth is that it is frequently ignored.
 You should keep in mind how important it is to define a product correctly.
 Without producing immersive and engaging content, it won't matter how interesting your product is or how many great features it offers.